altie122/bleeding-stars-website/src/content/authors/altie122.md

 Pronouns: He/Him but I don't honestly care

-I like coding, I have a small YouTube channel, I play way to much Call Of Duty and Skyrim, I am also currently trying to get into cosplay as well!
+I like coding, I have a small YouTube channel, and I play way to much Call of Duty (and Skyrim :P)!